aigatech/AppliedResearchOAfa2025/submissions/Anvita_Kallam/README.md

 # 💡📝📖 Flashcard Generator 📖📝💡

-A Python application that generates study flashcards from any text input using multiple Hugging Face AI models with speed vs. quality tradeoffs.
+Turn any text into 3 study flashcards using Hugging Face AI models.
+Perfect for quick revision, practice, or turning your notes into questions.

-## Features
+## Features ✨

 - **Automatic Formatting**: Converts any text into exactly 3 Q/A flashcards
 - **Performance Benchmarking**: Compare model speeds and quality